ram-skrrrtskrrrt/docs/content/admin/enforcing-policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise.md

 In the "Runners" section, you can mediate these risks by disabling the use of repository-level self-hosted runners.

 {% ifversion ghec %}
-* **Disable for all organizations:** Prevents the creation of runners at the repository level.
+* **Enable for all organizations:** Prevents the creation of runners at the repository level.
-* **Disable in all Enterprise Managed User (EMU) repositories:** Prevents the creation of runners for repositories owned by {% data variables.enterprise.prodname_managed_users %}.
+* **Enable in all Enterprise Managed User (EMU) repositories:** Prevents the creation of runners for repositories owned by {% data variables.enterprise.prodname_managed_users %}.
 {% endif %}

 {% data reusables.actions.disable-selfhosted-runners-note %}